Analysts Set Xylem Inc. (NYSE:XYL) PT at $116.40

-Xylem Inc. (NYSE:XYL – Get Rating) has been given a consensus rating of “Hold” by the fourteen analysts that are presently covering the company, MarketBeat Ratings reports.
-Three equities research analysts have rated the stock with a sell rating, seven have given a hold rating and three have given a buy rating to the company.
-The average 12-month target price among brokerages that have updated their coverage on the stock in the last year is $116.40.
+Xylem Inc. (NYSE:XYL – Get Rating) has received a consensus rating of “Hold” from the thirteen brokerages that are currently covering the company, MarketBeat.com reports.
+Three analysts have rated the stock with a sell rating, seven have issued a hold rating and two have issued a buy rating on the company.
+The average twelve-month target price among analysts that have covered the stock in the last year is $116.00.

-A number of brokerages recently issued reports on XYL.
-Credit Suisse Group lowered their price objective on Xylem from $111.00 to $98.00 and set an “underperform” rating on the stock in a research note on Friday, February 4th.
-Raymond James cut Xylem from a “market perform” rating to an “underperform” rating in a research note on Tuesday, January 4th.
-Mizuho began coverage on Xylem in a research note on Thursday, December 16th.
-They issued a “neutral” rating and a $115.00 price objective on the stock.
-Zacks Investment Research cut Xylem from a “hold” rating to a “strong sell” rating and set a $77.00 price target on the stock. in a research report on Monday, February 21st.
-Finally, TheStreet lowered Xylem from a “b” rating to a “c+” rating in a report on Monday, February 7th.
+XYL has been the subject of several research reports.
+Raymond James downgraded Xylem from a “market perform” rating to an “underperform” rating in a research note on Tuesday, January 4th.
+StockNews.com initiated coverage on Xylem in a report on Thursday.
+They set a “hold” rating on the stock.
+Credit Suisse Group dropped their price objective on Xylem from $111.00 to $98.00 and set an “underperform” rating on the stock in a report on Friday, February 4th.
+Mizuho initiated coverage on Xylem in a report on Thursday, December 16th.
+They set a “neutral” rating and a $115.00 price objective on the stock.
+Finally, Zacks Investment Research cut Xylem from a “hold” rating to a “strong sell” rating and set a $77.00 price objective on the stock. in a report on Monday, February 21st.

-Institutional investors have recently made changes to their positions in the company.
-Humankind Investments LLC boosted its holdings in Xylem by 12.9% during the 4th quarter.
-Humankind Investments LLC now owns 9,284 shares of the industrial products company’s stock valued at $1,113,000 after acquiring an additional 1,062 shares during the period.
-Norges Bank purchased a new position in shares of Xylem during the fourth quarter worth about $207,124,000.
-Walleye Capital LLC purchased a new stake in shares of Xylem during the 4th quarter worth approximately $449,000.
-BlackRock Inc. increased its holdings in shares of Xylem by 5.0% during the 4th quarter.
-BlackRock Inc. now owns 18,052,578 shares of the industrial products company’s stock worth $2,164,867,000 after buying an additional 852,446 shares during the last quarter.
-Finally, Vident Investment Advisory LLC boosted its position in Xylem by 12.8% in the 4th quarter.
-Vident Investment Advisory LLC now owns 33,582 shares of the industrial products company’s stock valued at $4,028,000 after buying an additional 3,803 shares during the last quarter.
-Hedge funds and other institutional investors own 83.99% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+James Reed Financial Services Inc. purchased a new stake in shares of Xylem in the 4th quarter worth about $26,000.
+AGF Investments LLC purchased a new stake in shares of Xylem in the 4th quarter worth about $27,000.
+UMB Bank N A MO purchased a new stake in shares of Xylem in the 4th quarter worth about $27,000.
+Moors & Cabot Inc. grew its position in shares of Xylem by 309.6% in the 3rd quarter.
+Moors & Cabot Inc. now owns 28,000 shares of the industrial products company’s stock worth $28,000 after buying an additional 21,164 shares during the period.
+Finally, Bell Investment Advisors Inc purchased a new stake in shares of Xylem in the 3rd quarter worth about $32,000.
+83.99% of the stock is currently owned by institutional investors and hedge funds.

 Xylem (NYSE:XYL – Get Rating) last announced its quarterly earnings data on Thursday, February 3rd.
-The industrial products company reported $0.63 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.62 by $0.01.
+The industrial products company reported $0.63 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.62 by $0.01.
+The firm had revenue of $1.32 billion during the quarter, compared to the consensus estimate of $1.31 billion.
 Xylem had a return on equity of 14.67% and a net margin of 8.22%.
-The business had revenue of $1.32 billion for the quarter, compared to analysts’ expectations of $1.31 billion.
-During the same period in the previous year, the business posted $0.81 EPS.
-The firm’s quarterly revenue was down 3.6% compared to the same quarter last year.
-As a group, sell-side analysts forecast that Xylem will post 2.58 EPS for the current fiscal year.
+The business’s revenue for the quarter was down 3.6% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.81 EPS.
+Equities research analysts forecast that Xylem will post 2.58 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Thursday, March 17th.
-Shareholders of record on Thursday, February 17th were issued a dividend of $0.30 per share.
-This represents a $1.20 annualized dividend and a yield of 1.41%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 17th.
+Shareholders of record on Thursday, February 17th were given a dividend of $0.30 per share.
+This is an increase from Xylem’s previous quarterly dividend of $0.28.
+This represents a $1.20 dividend on an annualized basis and a yield of 1.39%.
 The ex-dividend date of this dividend was Wednesday, February 16th.
-This is a boost from Xylem’s previous quarterly dividend of $0.28.
-Xylem’s dividend payout ratio (DPR) is currently 51.06%.
+Xylem’s payout ratio is presently 51.06%.

 Xylem, Inc engages in the design, manufacture, and application of engineered technologies for the water industry.
 It operates through following business segments: Water Infrastructure, Applied Water, and Measurement and Control Solutions.
 The Water Infrastructure segment focuses on the transportation, treatment and testing of water.